ninjanerdbgm/Gr3yBOT/README.md

                   - CookieJar
             For Weather:
             	  - feedparser

+      NEW IN 1.9:
+		- Article Summarization

+			For article summarization, more dependencies have been added.
+You'll need to install Goose for python as well as NLTK.
+After installing NLTK, you'll need to get the following dependencies:
+				- stopwords
+				- punkt
+				- maxent_treebank_pos_tagger

       --== IMPORTANT!! ==--
             Make sure you open gr3ybot_settings.py and configure the bot before attempting to run it.